 MESSAGE FROM THE CHAIRMAN

-On behalf of our Board of Directors and myself, I would like to thank all our stakeholders, who, I am confident that, will always be with us as we build a more desirable future.
+On behalf of our Board of Directors and myself, I would like to thank all our stakeholders who are getting ready with us for a better future with the values we create.